djsnipa1/goofy-eng/docs/install.md

    ![Copy link](/img/install-step-link_eng.png)

-8. In a ** new tab ** follow the copied link.
+8. In a **new tab** follow the copied link.
 On the page that opens, copy the link at the bottom of the page.
 Ends with `usercallback`.

    ![Callback link](/img/install-step-callback-link.png)

-9. Return to [Spotify Dashboad] (https://developer.spotify.com/dashboard/).
+9. Return to [Spotify Dashboad](https://developer.spotify.com/dashboard/).
 Press the `EDIT SETTINGS` button for your application.

     Paste the copied link from step 8 into the `Redirect URIs` field.
 Press the` ADD` button.
 Then at the bottom the `Save` button.